 The states of Kanem and Borno, which flourished on the shores of Lake Chad from about AD 10 onwards, were the first imperial states in the region, founded on control of trans-Saharan trade routes.
 In the 15th century, the Portuguese began trading but, by the end of the 19th century, the British had conquered present-day Nigeria.
 Full independence was achieved in 1960, but ever since the country has endured numerous changes of government and Nigeria’s army has chosen to intervene on several occasions to thwart a perceived threat.

-The greatest crisis came about in the mid-1960s, when the eastern part of the country – styling itself the 'Republic of Biafra' - attempted to secede.
-A three-year (1967-70) civil war followed, at the end of which the secessionists were defeated and up to 30,000 people of Ibo origin were dead.
-General Murtala Mohammed - widely viewed as a military hero - overthrew the government in 1974.
-Mohammed was assassinated in 1976, replaced by army chief of staff General Olusegun Obasanjo, who would return as civilian president a quarter-century later.
+The greatest crisis came about in the mid-1960s, when the eastern part of the country – styling itself the Republic of Biafra – attempted to secede.
+A three-year civil war followed at the end of which the secessionists were defeated and up to 30,000 people of Ibo origin were dead.
+General Murtala Mohammed overthrew the government in 1974 but was assassinated in 1976 and replaced by army chief of staff General Olusegun Obasanjo.

-Obasanjo returned to power in elections after Abacha’s death in 1998, and faced the task of dealing with growing religious conflict that continues to this day.
+Obasanjo returned to power in elections after Abacha’s death in 1998 and faced the task of dealing with growing religious conflict that continues to this day.
 Several northern states adopted strict sharia law in 2000 and in 2002 more than 200 were killed after Muslim outrage over the planned Miss World beauty pageant in Kaduna.